joseph-walker/framework/readme.md

 ![Combining Sinks](./doc/img/Sinks.png)

 The resultant stream is equivalent to emitting state-modifying functions on a single stream that can be subscribed to.
-From there, the state can be modified in a non-destructive way us the `Rx.Observable.scan()` function, which is similar to funcitonally composing every emitted state modification function as they arrive.
+From there, the state can be modified in a non-destructive way us the `Rx.Observable.scan()` function, which is similar to functionally composing every emitted state modification function as they arrive.

 ![Determining State](./doc/img/State.png)